I Like Accounting

 It's very important to be able to look at a lease and categorize it appropriately, because they are recorded differently.

-Every lease is considered an operating lease, unless one or more of the following conditions are met:
+Every lease is considered an operating lease by default, unless one or more of the following conditions are met:

 1. Transfer of ownership - The lessee gets title to the item (during or after the lease).